Marital rape: Marriage after rape

 In a variety of cultures, marriage after a rape of an unmarried woman has been treated historically as a "resolution" to the rape, that is, a "reparatory marriage".
 In some countries, the mere offer to marry the person one has raped is sufficient to exonerate the perpetrator from criminal prosecution.
 Although laws that exonerate the perpetrator if he marries his victim after the rape are often associated with the Middle East, such laws were very common around the world until the second half of the 20th century.
-For instance, as late as 1997, 14 Latin American countries had such laws, although most of these countries have now abolished them.
+For instance, as late as 1997, 14 Latin American countries had such laws; as of 2017, The New Humanitarian said there were only a "few" Latin American countries with such laws left.

 Whether women were forced to marry their rapist, or the marriage was concluded before the violence began, many victims remain in chronically violent relationships.
 While there are many reasons for which victims of marital rape remain in their marriages, one important reason is that divorce may be hard to obtain and/or is stigmatized.
 Cross-culturally, one of the barriers that keep victims within their marriages is the shame and guilt they feel surrounding marital rape, or general taboos around sexuality.
 Lastly, some victims do not categorize their abuse as marital rape in order to minimize the violence they endure.
 This is used as a defense mechanism so they can continue to endure their abuse.